j4cobgarby/Cordial-old/README.md

 <hr/>

 ## What needs doing?
   - [ ] A database for all the cards.
-(I'll be doing this one, but help is appreciated!)
   - [ ] Support for image uploading.
   - [x] Mobile support.
   - [ ] User accounts